shinkiseki/MorePortraitsInZero/README.md

 *   [Inevitable Zero](https://github.com/Kyuuhachi/Inevitable-Zero)
     *   Currently incompatible due to modifying some of the same files.
 A combined mod is possible in the forseeable future upon the completion of More Portraits in Zero.
 ## Credits
-*   [YuzuKiyochii](https://twitter.com/YuzuKiyochii) for the creation of all-new portraits for new characters #3 and #4.
+*   [YuzuKiyochii](https://twitter.com/YuzuKiyochii) for the creation of all-new portraits for Oscar and Bennet.
 *   [Graber](https://twitter.com/AdrianGraber) for [the version of EDDecompiler](https://github.com/AGraber/EDDecompiler) used for developing this mod.
 *   Ouroboros for the development of the original [EDDecompiler](https://github.com/Ouroboros/EDDecompiler).

 ## Changelog
+*   2022-10-28: New characters #3 and #4 revealed (Oscar and Bennet).
+Files for Oscar and Bennet completed.
 *   2022-10-24: Released v0.4.1.
 Fixed issue where the wrong file was uploaded, breaking behavior in the Harbor District during some parts of the Anniversary Festival.
 *   2022-10-22: Released v0.4.0.
 Files for Michel completed.
 *   2022-10-21: Files for Abbas completed.
 Files for Michel partially completed.